MolecularGPT: Open Large Language Model (LLM) for Few-Shot Molecular Property Prediction: Datasets

 \subsection{Details of datasets}

-We adhere to the dataset selections as outlined in GIMLET~\citep{GIMLET}.
+We follow the dataset selection and splitting criteria specified in GIMLET~\citep{GIMLET}.
+As for downstream tasks, we divide the datasets in a ratio of 0.8:0.1:0.1 and report the results on the test sets.
 Moreover, considering the importance and extensive research in the field of quantum mechanical properties, we have included an additional two quantum mechanical properties: Highest Occupied Molecular Orbital(HOMO) and Lowest Unoccupied Molecular Orbital (LUMO), from the QM9 datasets~\citep{qm9} as our instruction tuning datasets.
 To construct the instructions for these additional datasets, we employed the method in Mol-Instructions~\citep{mol-instructions} and GIMLET~\citep{GIMLET}.
 Initially, we write a property description for each task according to Wikipedia and chemistry papers.
 Subsequently, we employ GPT-4.0~\citep{gpt4} to generate instructions based on these seed examples, resulting in various human question-framing styles instructions.
 The comprehensive list of tuning and downstream tasks are summarized in Tab.~\ref{table3}.